 In 2016, Burma underwent a period of historical transition with the electoral victory of the National League for Democracy representing a change after fifty years of military rule.
 Burma has a profusion of antiquated and poorly harmonized laws related to land and forest rights, as well as a widespread lack of legal documentation and awareness of those rights by its rural citizens, who represent 70% of the populations.
 At the same time, the country’s recent economic opening has led to concerns that extractive and agribusiness investments may undermine the land tenure and property rights of this rural population.
 USAID recognizes the critical role of land in building a robust and inclusive economy, promoting democracy, and improving the livelihoods and wellbeing of Burma’s people.

-USAID’s TGCC program supports inclusive land policy and legislation development in Burma, as well as piloting of participatory mapping processes using low-cost mobile applications to secure tenure and increase dialogue between local government, communities, and land-related stakeholders.
+USAID’s Tenure and Global Climate Change (TGCC) program supported inclusive land policy and legislation development in Burma, as well as piloting of participatory mapping processes using low-cost mobile applications to secure tenure and increase dialogue between local government, communities, and land-related stakeholders.